Adaptive Bitrate Streaming: What it Is and How the ABR Algorithm Works [2024 Update]

 What is Adaptive Streaming Using JavaScript?

 As we mentioned before, the video player is crucial for enabling ABR live streaming.
-HTML5 players—including Video.js and other JavaScript video players—have the ability to stream ABR out of the box.
+HTML5 players—including Video.js and other JavaScript video players—can stream ABR out of the box.
 That means they’re adaptive video players.

 Along with using an ABR algorithm to choose which video stream bitrate to use, adaptation video players also select a video file that fits the device’s screen.
 This ensures the user will always see a video that looks good.